lunarcloud/godot-both-flat-and-vr/README.md

 This project example is using Godot 3.5.1

+## Providing Launch Options

+This is intended to be used with itch.io's [Manifest actions](https://itch.io/docs/itch/integrating/manifest-actions.html)" feature, where one can create different ways to launch a game.

 ## Enforce XR Mode For Quest

 Simply add the "always-xr" feature to the android export.